annetjohn/Static-Website-using-ReactJS-and-Google-API/README.md

 The blog is about a Bakery Store with its famous receipes during Thanksgiving.
 The website has a semantic view which is easier for the users to navigate.

-Web Technologies used :
+#### Web Technologies used :
-Html, CSS, Reactjs, React Bootstrap;
+Html, CSS, ReactJS, React Bootstrap.

 ## Working with Reactjs:
-1) downloaded node.js
+1) Downloaded node.js
-2) created an app using the 'npm init react-app my-app'
+2) Typed this on the node.js command prompt `npm init react-app my-app`
 3) Then created  main, footer, header and nav for the application
 4) then imported the components to the App.js file
 5) created a two column layout application